abkarim/lamp-setup/SETUP-PHP.md

 sudo make install
 ```

-Configure apache to use PHP
+## Configure apache to use PHP
+This option will use the latest stable PHP version
 ```
 sudo apt install libapache2-mod-php
 ```